Allen Americans: Expansion and the CHL years

-Prior to the Americans third season, on September 1, 2011, it was announced that the Americans signed a one-year affiliation deal with the Colorado Avalanche of the NHL and by extension the Lake Erie Monsters of the AHL.
+Prior to the Americans' third season, on September 1, 2011, it was announced that the Americans signed a one-year affiliation deal with the Colorado Avalanche of the NHL and by extension the Lake Erie Monsters of the AHL.
 This agreement officially made the Americans affiliates of the Avalanche after having a working relationship with the Monsters over the previous two years.
-This affiliation is no longer in place as Colorado and Lake Erie moved their affiliation to the now defunct Denver Cutthroats organization.
+The affiliation ended after Colorado and Lake Erie moved their affiliation to the now defunct Denver Cutthroats organization.

-On May 4, 2012, the Allen Americans announced that former Dallas Stars Mike Modano, Craig Ludwig, and Ed Belfour partnered up to become minority owners of Top Shelf, LLC.
-Shortly after, the Allen Americans announced that they would not retain GM and head coach Dwight Mullins, along with associate coach Bill McDonald.
+On May 4, 2012, the Allen Americans announced that former Dallas Stars players Mike Modano, Craig Ludwig, and Ed Belfour partnered up to become minority owners of Top Shelf, LLC.
+Shortly after, the Allen Americans announced that they would not retain general manager and head coach Dwight Mullins, along with associate coach Bill McDonald.
 Richard Matvichuk was then announced as the assistant general manager and defensive coach.
 A month later, the Americans announced Steve Martinson as their new head coach.

 After winning their second Bud Poile Governor's Cup regular season title, the Allen Americans went on to win the Ray Miron President's Cup for the first time on May 11, 2013, in front of a sold out crowd.
 After falling behind 2–0 in the first two periods of game seven against the Wichita Thunder, Allen scored two third period goals to tie the game.
 In overtime, Todd Robinson scored the winner to give Allen their first championship win.

 On May 10, 2014, the Allen Americans became only the third CHL team to win back-to-back Ray Miron President's Cup championships, and the first since the Memphis RiverKings achieved the feat in 2003.
 Allen scored four second period goals to defeat the Denver Cutthroats 5–2, winning the finals series four games to one in front of a sold out crowd.
 Less than a week later, the Americans were sold by the Top Shelf ownership group to Stevens Brothers Sports Management, LLC.
-The Stevens Brothers also owned the CHL's Tulsa Oilers and Wichita Thunder.
+The Stevens Brothers also owned the CHL's Tulsa Oilers and[Wichita Thunder.